Skip to main content

 Scope

-• Structured or semi-structured interviews with key informants working in a particular area/field (e.g., professors, not-for-profit organizations, employers)
+• Structured or semi-structured interviews with key informants working in a particular area/field (e.g., professors, not-for-profit organizations, employers).

-• Surveys with family/friends/members of the general public
+• Surveys with family/friends/members of the general public.

 • Focus groups/group interviews (e.g., with employees or members of an organization or group)

-• Observational activities where individuals observed have an expectancy of privacy
+• Observational activities where individuals observed have an expectancy of privacy.

 • Assignments that involve students learning/practicing a research skill with other students in the same course, but do not require students to provide real data about themselves (e.g., mock interviews with each other, developing a survey and having classmates review it and provide feedback on survey design).

 • Assignments where the faculty creates a dataset by surveying the class and students practice data analysis methods with the dataset.
-In this type of assignment, the faculty member should only collect anonymous data and non-sensitive data from students and have an alternative for those who do not want to provide information about themselves (e.g., tell students to create mock responses).
+In this type of assignment, the faculty member should only collect anonymous data and non-sensitive data from students and have an alternative for those who do not want to provide information about themselves (e.g., instruct students to create mock responses).

-• Assignments that rely on publicly available data (e.g., that involve the observation of people in a public place and/or that rely on the secondary use of anonymous data which has no identifiers associated with it).
+• Assignments that rely on publicly available data (e.g., the observation of people in a public place and/or that rely on the secondary use of anonymous data which has no identifiers associated with it).

 • Activities considered quality assurance or program evaluation (for example, KPI surveys and program review activities).